dipdup-io/dipdup/cookbook/offchain-data.md

 > 🚧 **UNDER CONSTRUCTION**
 >
-> This page is yet to be written.
+> This page or paragraph is yet to be written.
 Come back later.